syedsohan/50DaysOfJavaScript/Day-09/README.md

 # Write a function to check if an object is empty or not in javaScript?

+## Instructions

-- How to check if an object is empty or not in javaScript?
+How to check if an object is empty or not in javaScript?

 ## Challenges (0/2 done)